DKFZ-ODCF/RNAseqWorkflow/README.md

 === Installation of ...

-Currently, dependencies of Roddy plugins need to managed manually.
+==== ... the workflow management system

+Please see the [Roddy documentation](https://roddy-documentation.readthedocs.io/) for details on the installation of Roddy and the [DefaultPlugin](https://github.com/TheRoddyWMS/Roddy-Default-Plugin) and [PluginBase](https://github.com/TheRoddyWMS/Roddy-Base-Plugin) plugins.

+==== ... plugins

+The RNA-seq plugin depends on the [AlignmentAndQCWorkflows](https://github.com/DKFZ-ODCF/AlignmentAndQCWorkflows) plugin and its dependencies.
+You need to install these plugins manually.
 Although that is somewhat inconvenient, it is also not terribly hard.
 The key is to understand that each plugin contains a `buildinfo.txt` file in its root directory that lists the compatible major and the minimum compatible minor versions of all directly dependent plugins.
 After having installed the direct dependencies, one needs to check the indirect dependencies, and so forth, until the [DefaultPlugin](https://github.com/TheRoddyWMS/Roddy-Default-Plugin) and [PluginBase](https://github.com/TheRoddyWMS/Roddy-Base-Plugin) are installed.
 The Roddy version to use is the same major version number and at least highest minor version number of all plugins in the chain.

-==== ... the workflow management system

-Please see the [Roddy documentation](https://roddy-documentation.readthedocs.io/) for details on the installation of Roddy and the [DefaultPlugin](https://github.com/TheRoddyWMS/Roddy-Default-Plugin) and [PluginBase](https://github.com/TheRoddyWMS/Roddy-Base-Plugin) plugins.

 ==== ... the workflow